github/opensource.guide/overviews/os-contributing/index.md

 ## The Community

-Projects often have a community around them, made up of other users in different roles:
+Open source projects are curated by people working in different roles:

 - **Owner** is the user or organization that created the project has the project on their account.
 - **Maintainer(s)** is/are the users primarily doing the work on a project and driving the direction.
 Oftentimes the owner and the maintainer are the same.